Trade/other name(s): Afinitor®, Afinitor® Disperz

 - If you have recently had or are scheduled to have surgery.
 Everolimus may delay the time it takes for wounds to heal or cause healing wounds to re-open.

 - If you are pregnant, trying to get pregnant, or if there is any chance of pregnancy.
 This drug can cause problems with the fetus if taken at the time of conception or during pregnancy.
-Check with your doctor about what kinds of birth control can be used with this medicine.
-In pregnant women, treatment with this drug should be used only if the potential benefit to the mother outweighs the risk to the fetus.
+See “Precautions” section.

 - If you are breast-feeding.
 It is not known if this drug can pass into breast milk and affect the baby.
 Breast-feeding is not recommended during treatment with this drug.

 - If you think you might want to have children in the future.
-This drug may affect fertility.
+This drug has not been tested for its effect on fertility.
 Talk with your doctor about the possible risk with this drug and the options that may preserve your ability to have children.